 The Black Church/Africana Religious Studies Program (BC/ARS) is an initiative to investigate African American religion within the framework of the African Diaspora.
 This program is especially attuned to the need for Womanist studies.
 A certificate is available for graduate students at GTU and its member schools.

-*The Center for the Arts, Religion, and Education (CARE) promotes scholarship, reflection, and practice in the arts and religion, serving the Graduate Theological Union and benefiting the broader community.
+The Center for the Arts & Religion (CARe) promotes scholarship, reflection, and practice in the arts and religion, serving the Graduate Theological Union and benefiting the broader community.

 The Center for Islamic Studies (CIS) provides graduate courses in Islamic history, theology, philosophy, culture, arts, and religious practice.
 Founded in 2007, CIS serves to foster dialogue and interaction among Jewish, Christian, and Muslim scholars and provides resources to local Muslim communities.

 The Center for Theology and the Natural Sciences (CTNS) is a global leader in facilitating and promoting the crucial dialogue between religion and science.
 Originally incorporated in 1982 as a not-for-profit organization, this long-time GTU affiliate became a GTU program unit in 2016.
 CTNS finds the GTU’s diverse, engaged community to be the perfect setting to bridge divides.

 *The Institute of Buddhist Studies (IBS) has been affiliated with the GTU since 1985.
 Also associated with the Buddhist Churches of America, the seminary and graduate school practices interreligious collaboration through its Master of Arts degree and lectures and programs open to all.